Erik Jonsson School of Engineering and Computer Science

 The Computer Engineering program is based on a solid foundation of science and mathematics coursework.
-Students in this program are given an opportunity to learn to extend their abilities to analyze and solve complex problems and to design new uses of technology to serve today's society.
-This program provides an integrated education experience directed toward the development of the ability to apply pertinent knowledge to the identification and solution of practical problems in computer engineering.
+Students have opportunities to expand their abilities to analyze and solve complex problems and to design new uses of technology to serve society.
+This program provides an integrated educational experience directed toward the development of the ability to apply pertinent knowledge to the identification and solution of practical problems in computer engineering.

 The Computer Engineering curriculum ensures that the design experience, which includes both analytical and experimental studies, is integrated throughout in a sequential development leading to advanced work.
 Design problems are frequently assigned in both lecture and laboratory courses.
 Each student is required to complete a major design project during the senior year.
-In addition, established cooperative education programs with area industries may further supplement a student's design experiences.
+In addition, internships and cooperative education programs with area companies may further supplement a student's design experiences.

 Mission of the Computer Engineering (CE) Program